aisingapore/sgnlp/CONTRIBUTING.md

 ### Preprocess

 The `preprocess.py` script and its associated preprocessor class is an addition in `sgnlp`.
-When implementing various models, the team found that more complex models required more complex preprocessing.
+When implementing various models, the team found that some models required more complex preprocessing.
 For example, some NLP models take in multiple different text inputs (ie, different utterances, multiple tweets, a single question and multiple possible answers, etc) which require different preprocessing steps.
 The `preprocess.py` and the preprocessor class is the team's solution to packaging all of these different steps into a single and consistent (across different models) step.

 The preprocessor class inherits from the default `object` class.
 All preprocessing steps should be executed in the class' `__call__` method.
 The `__call__` method should return a dictionary containing all the necessary input tensors required by the model.
 The following code snippet illustrates the `__call__` method from the RECCON Span Extraction model's `RecconSpanExtractionPreprocessor`.